 Are There Pet Relief Areas?

-However, designated pet relief areas don’t exist at European airports, not even outdoor ones, despite the many dogs that fly.
+However, designated pet relief areas generally don’t exist at European airports, not even outdoor ones, despite the many dogs that fly.
 Perhaps this is because many flights within Europe are quite short, and flights with transfers aren’t as common?
-In any case, when you do need to transfer or you’re just about to embark on a long flight (such as across the Atlantic to the USA), these areas would be handy.
-Instead, here are my alternative recommendations.

 Amsterdam Airport Schiphol (Netherlands)